hermits-grove/mona/cli/README.md

 ```
 ~ mona <any arg besides --help, init and init-from-remote>
 !!
-I went looking for mona's home at ~/.mona but it's not there!
+Tried to load data from mona's home at ~/.mona but had issues.
 !!
 !!
 Are you new to mona? to get started run:
 !!   `mona init`